-Born in Thailand, Priwan Nanongkham is the director of Kent State University Thai Ensemble.
-He has been holding an adjunct professor in Ethnomusicology teaching world music survey and occasionally some regular music courses both for undergraduate and graduate students at Kent State University, Ohio since 2005.
+Born in Thailand, Priwan Nanongkham is the director of the Kent State University Thai Ensemble.
+He is an adjunct professor in Ethnomusicology teaching world music survey and occasionally some regular music courses both for undergraduate and graduate students at Kent State University, Ohio, since 2005.
 Nanongkham also served as a Thai music volunteer teacher and performer among Thai communities in the United States from 1995-1998.
 He taught Thai-American children to play Thai traditional music in Denver, Colorado, 1995 and in New York from 1996-1998.
-As a performer, Nanongkham occasionally joins performances among Thai communities such as in Chicago, Washington D.C., and New York.
-He earned the Recognition as Outstanding Volunteer performer in the “Seventh Festival of Music and Dance of Thailand” from the Thai Sunday School of Vajiradhammapidip Temple, New York, 1997, and in “the Thai Kingdom Celebrates His Majesty's 50th Year on the Throne” from the Royal Thai Consulate General, New York, 1996.
-With other volunteer music teachers, Nanongkham also contributed few Thai classical music tracks on CD entitled “the World Music in Our Backyard: Ethnic Music of Our Neighborhoods,” produced by Chubby Dragon Productions, 1997.
+As a performer, Nanongkham occasionally joins performances among Thai communities in Chicago; Washington, D.C.; and New York.
+He earned recognition as an Outstanding Volunteer Performer in the “Seventh Festival of Music and Dance of Thailand” from the Thai Sunday School of Vajiradhammapidip Temple, New York, 1997, and in “The Thai Kingdom Celebrates His Majesty's 50th Year on the Throne” from the Royal Thai Consulate General, New York, 1996.
+With other volunteer music teachers, Nanongkham also contributed to Thai classical music tracks on “The World Music in Our Backyard: Ethnic Music of Our Neighborhoods,” produced by Chubby Dragon Productions, 1997.